theorangewill/wordpress-theme/README.md

 ## Customize

-The admin can also use the Customize from Wordpress to alter colors and header and footer logo.
+The admin can also use the Wordpress Customize to alter colors, and header and footer logo.
 ![customize](/img/customize.png)